dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/index.md

 > [!NOTE]
 > In a real-world application, you’d typically rely on a library like [crossterm](https://crates.io/crates/crossterm)
 > to handle terminals that don’t fully support every ANSI escape sequence.
-> Here, however, we peak into what a crate like crossterm would do under the hood for a terminal that supports our
+> Here, however, we peek into what a crate like crossterm would do under the hood for a terminal that supports our
 > sequences.

 Our code is much more readable now and we can start listening to keyboard input.